-Taken from the following passage in A Passage in the life of Mr. Watkins Tottle (Sketches by Boz, Tales.
-Chapter 10):
+Taken from the following opening passage of A Passage in the life of Mr. Watkins Tottle:

 Have Your Say.

 Give your view on “Matrimony is proverbially a serious undertaking.” with a rating and help us compile the very best Charles Dickens quotations.

 If you like this, we think you might also be interested in these related quotations: